Skip to main content

 Key Idea:

-God is the Creator who begins His plan of redemption through promises and faithful guidance of His people
+God is the Creator who begins His plan of redemption through promises and faithful guidance of His people.

 Full Bible List